Virtual Reality (VR) is creating gigantic waves in the healthcare industry.

 Brain impairment due to concussions in sports is a critical subject.
 SyncThink’s eye-tracking VR platform is helping this area with rehabilitation in a big way.
 The company’s Eye-Sync is used by basketball and American football teams in the United States’ professional and college leagues.

-The platform also offers objective insights into the athletic performance as professional teams can study the accumulated effects of fatigue throughout the season.
+The platform also offers objective insights into athletic performance, as professional teams can study the accumulated effects of fatigue throughout the season.

 5. Surgical Theater